Line and Hyperplane GT-variants: The proof of the main theorem

 Given $\Hfrak \in \Planes$, let $\pfrak(\Hfrak) = (a_{0}:\cdots:a_{n}) \in \Pbb^{n}(k)$ denote the unique point, written in homogeneous coordinates, where $\Hfrak$ is the zero-locus of $a_{0} + a_{1} \cdot x_{1} + \cdots + a_{n} \cdot x_{n}$.
 Note that $\pfrak : \Planes \to \Pbb^{n}(k)$ is a well-defined embedding whose image consists of every point of $\Pbb^{n}(k)$, except for the point $\pfrak_{0} := (1:0:\cdots:0)$.
 We define an action of $\Gfrak$ on $\Pbb^{n}(k)$ in such a way so that $\gamma \in \Gfrak$ acts as $\gamma \pfrak_{0} = \pfrak_{0}$ and $\gamma \pfrak(\Hfrak) = \pfrak(\gamma \Hfrak)$ for every $\Hfrak \in \Planes$.

 In other words, if we identify $\Afrak$ with $\Abb^{n}_{\xbf}$ via our choice of coordinates, and further embed $\Abb^{n}_{\xbf}$ in $\Pbb^{n}_{\xbf}$ in the usual way, then we are identifying the hyperplanes in $\Pbb^{n}_{\xbf}$ with the points in the \emph{dual projective space}, and $\pfrak_{0}$ corresponds to the hyperplane at infinity.
 Note that the lines in this dual projective space correspond to pencils of hyperplanes in $\Pbb^{n}_{\xbf}$.
 The following proposition shows that the action of $\Gfrak$ on this dual projective space respects such lines.
+Recall that a bijection $\gamma : \Pbb^{n}(k) \to \Pbb^{n}(k)$ is called a \emph{collineation} provided that for all projective lines $\lfrak$ in $\Pbb^{n}(k)$, the image $\gamma(\lfrak)$ is another projective line.